 Supporting individuals in recovery is an important aspect of drug rehab, as addiction is a chronic and relapsing disease.
 Support groups are a form of outpatient support that individuals can join during rehab and continue attending well into recovery.
 Participating in an orange county recovery support group can improve abstinence rates, as the Journal of Addictive Disorders publishes that individuals who participated in Alcoholics Anonymous (AA) were twice as likely to remain sober over those who didn’t.
 A self-help group like AA offers peer support through a 12-Step faith-based program that focuses on complete sobriety and offers members anonymity, confidentiality, and encouragement in recovery.
 Other types of support groups exist for recovery support, such as SMART (Self-Management and Recovery Training) Recovery.

 Support groups are a form of recovery services that can augment a drug rehab program and sustain long-term recovery.
 These groups are usually free to join and don’t require any kind of preregistration.
 Meetings are generally open to anyone in recovery wishing to remain sober.
+We have included a list of orange county support groups below:

 There are typically two main types of providers: those offering public treatment services and those providing private care.
 Public providers often receive funding through the state and/or federal government, and they may have specific eligibility requirements and length-of-stay maximums.
 Public treatment beds are often waitlisted, and it can take longer to get into a program.